kennycason/super_metroid_auto_tracker/README.md

 ## 🙏 Acknowledgments

 - The Super Metroid speedrunning community for documenting memory addresses
+- [alttpo](https://github.com/alttpo) for creating SNI (SNES Network Access)
 - RetroArch developers for providing the network interface
+- All contributors and testers
-- JetBrains for Kotlin and Compose for Desktop
+- Nintendo, for Super Metroid